-This is an article I wrote for the publication about the conference Research in Graphic Design at the Academy of Fine Arts Kattowice where I gave a talk on the subject in January 2012.
+This is an article I wrote for the publication accompanying the conference Research in Graphic Design at the Academy of Fine Arts Kattowice where I gave a talk on the subject in January 2012.
 Please excuse the lack of illustrations.
 I will try to add some later, but usually those are empty promises as you can see in other posts on this site.
-Estimated reading time: 16 minutes
+Reading time ca. 16 minutes

-It is a recurring phenomenon that we tend to sort what comes in large amounts to be able to grasp it, for quicker reference, and to find it back more easily.
-Once organized, you don’t have to look at everything all the time but only consult the parts of your current interest.
+It is a recurring phenomenon that we tend to sort what comes in large amounts, to be able to grasp it, for quicker reference, and to find it again more easily.
+Once organized you don’t have to look at everything all the time but only consult the parts of your current interest.
 The vast world of type is a prime case.
 Grouping typefaces also breaks down the process of identifying them into a less challenging task.

-Any categorization covers three aspects: 1. sorting in (this is what scholars and historians do, also type manufacturers), 2. reference (educating) and 3. taking out or finding back (this is what the user usually does).
+Any categorization covers three aspects: 1. sorting into groups (this is what scholars and historians do, also type manufacturers), 2. referencing (educating) and 3. “taking out” or finding (this is what the user usually does).
 The aspect of finding a typeface though is crucial to many more people, every day, than the act of classifying them.
-You sort your CDs once and then only look at the respective shelf when you want to listen to Jazz in particular.
+You sort your CDs once and then only look at the respective shelf when you want to listen to Jazz for example.
 This is why I think a (more) useful classification is one that helps the user to find and select typefaces and which is structured accordingly.

 Assigning names to typefaces and classifying them is a rather new occurrence in our 560 years of type.
 In the beginning, i.e. the first 400 years of typography, typefaces didn’t even have specific names.
-Foundries and printers called them by their size (which actually were names like “Paragon”, “Great Primer”, “Nonparaille”, not numbers).
+Foundries and printers called them by their size (which actually were names like “Paragon”, “Great Primer”, “Nonparaille”, not numbers of units).
 All type looked more or less the same anyway and was suitable for more or less the same jobs – continuous text.
-If a printer had more than one version of a roman text face available they gave them different numbers, e.g. “Great Primer Roman No.2”.
+If a printer had more than one version of a roman text face available they numbered them, e.g. “Great Primer Roman No.2”.

-Then the industrial revolution happened.
-And with it the wish for louder and more eye-catching typefaces than regular Bodoni at 24 pt.
-Plenty of flashy new designs were invented, numerous variations in style and jobbing type were starting to get available.
-With this, people saw the need to give the novel things terms to communicate about them.
+Then the industrial revolution happened and with it came the wish for louder and more eye-catching typefaces than regular Bodoni at 24 pt.
+Plenty of flashy new designs were invented, large jobbing type and numerous variations in style were starting to become available.
+With this, people saw the need to give the novel things names to communicate about them.
 But which?
-Most typefaces weren’t based on historic models where you could derive terminology from.
+Most typefaces weren’t based on historic models you could derive terminology from.

-So type foundries all invented their own, more or less arbitrary designations for their new styles, e.g. “Egyptian” (because everything Egypt was super en vogue after Napoleon came back from his campaign), “Gothic” or “Grotesque” (because that new alien style seemed weird) for sans serif typefaces or “Ionic”, “Doric” and “Antique” for slab serifs.
-Not only the designs were becoming more individual but also the terminology, resulting in the problem that names were not universally understood anymore.
-Terms were determined by marketing, not by style or historic roots.
+So type foundries all invented their own, more or less arbitrary designations for their new styles, e.g. “Egyptian” (because everything Egypt was super en vogue after Napoleon came back from his campaign), “Gothic” or “Grotesque” for sans-serif typefaces (because this new alien style seemed weird) or “Ionic”, “Doric” and “Antique” for slab-serifs.
+Not only the designs were becoming more creative and individual but also the terminology, resulting in the problem that genre names were not universally understood anymore.
+Terms were determined by marketing, not by appearance or historic roots.

 Still, the actual typefaces themselves were not given individual names like today.
-A foundry rarely had more than two or three “French Clarendons” on offer and an easy solution was to just number them.
+A foundry rarely had more than two or three “French Clarendons” on offer and an easy solution was to just to continue to number them.

-By the mid 20th century, with new type issued weekly, it became increasingly difficult to keep put with the developments and to obtain a working knowledge of the countless variants known.
+By the mid 20th century however, with new type issued weekly, it became increasingly difficult to keep up with the developments and to obtain a working knowledge of the countless variants known.
 For the first time classification was regarded as a problem and serious efforts were made to establish a systematic approach to sort typefaces and to come up with an international solution.

 The Thibaudeau system was developed further by Maximilian Vox (born Samuel William Théodore Monod) who published his version in 1954.
-Continuing with the same main groups as Thibaudeau, Vox’ unique invention are terms for groups derived from the names of the most iconic printers / examples (Garalde, Didone) or techniques (Manuale).
+Continuing with the same main groups as Thibaudeau, Vox’s unique contribution were terms for groups derived from the names of the most iconic printers / examples (Garalde, Didone) or techniques (Manuale).

 The Vox-system was – slightly modified – taken over by the ATypI (Association Typographique Internationale) in 1960 and later internationally adopted as a standard.
 Adapted versions were published by the German DIN in 1964 and as a British Standard in 1967.